the-Hull/code_portfolio/README.md

 ## Continuous Integration

 ### Continuous Integration for data curation
-The "weekly oil bulletin"-database is generated through a CI-runner that executes code every week to generate download links from scraped meta data.
-A database is updated and relevant logs written to file for easy curation and error handling.
+The "weekly oil bulletin"-database holds fule prices for European countries.
+It is generated through a CI-runner that executes code every week to generate download links from scraped meta data.
+The database is updated and relevant logs written to file for easy curation and error handling.
 **links:** [GitHub repository (weekly_oil_bulletin)](https://github.com/the-Hull/weekly_oil_bulletin)